Skip to content

 About Imi Lo

-Imi Lo has held roles as a mental health supervisor, suicide crisis counselor, psychotherapist, art therapist, and trainer to therapists and coaches.
-While living in various countries, she worked for National Health Service (UK), Médecins Sans Frontières/ Doctors Without Borders, Samaritan Befrienders, and Mind.
+Imi Lo has held various roles, including mental health supervisor, suicide crisis counselor, psychotherapist, art therapist, and trainer to therapists and coaches.
+Having called different countries home, she has worked in the National Health Service (UK), Médecins Sans Frontières/Doctors Without Borders, Samaritan Befrienders, and Mind.

-Imi has two Master’s degrees and is trained in Jungian theories, philosophical counseling, mentalization-based treatment, solution-focused coaching, trauma-informed practices, and mindfulness-based modalities.
-She works holistically, combining psychological insights with Eastern and Western philosophies such as Buddhism and Stoicism.
+Imi holds two Master’s degrees, one in Mental Health and one in Buddhist Studies.
+She is trained in philosophical counseling, Jungian theories, solution-focused coaching, trauma-informed practices, and mindfulness-based modalities.
+She integrates psychological understanding with both Eastern and Western philosophies, such as Buddhism and Stoicism.

-Imi Lo has received multiple awards and scholarships, including the Australian Government Endeavour Award, the HSBC Social Work Scholarship, and a Postgraduate Scholarship for Buddhist Studies.
+Imi Lo is the recipient of multiple awards and scholarships, including the prestigious Australian Government Endeavour Award, the HSBC Social Work Scholarship, and a Postgraduate Scholarship for Buddhist Studies.

-She has appeared in major publications such as The Psychologies Magazine, Marie Claire, The Daily Mail, and The Telegraph.
-She also publishes regularly in Psychology Today.
+Her expertise and insights have been featured in major publications such as Business Insider, Psychologies Magazine, Marie Claire, HuffPost, The Daily Mail, and The Telegraph.
+Imi also contributes regularly to Psychology Today.

 More about my professional footprints